 Here are some tips for creating your own marketing systems:

 - Put one system in place at a time.
 Get one down and then start another.

 - Schedule time each week to work on growing your business.
 Have a calendar system you use, such as Google calendar, and stick to it.

-- If there are things you really don’t want to do, have someone else do them.
-Hire a virtual assistant, do a trade with someone, have a high school student or intern at the local college help you out.
+- If there are things you don’t want to do, have someone else do them.
+Hire a virtual assistant, make a trade with someone, have a high school student or intern at the local college help you out.